 You Can Get Both Military Retirement And Social Security Benefits

-Generally, there is no reduction of Social Security benefits because of your military retirement benefits.
+Your military pension does not affect your Social Security benefits.
 You'll get your full Social Security benefit based on your earnings.

 Survivors benefits may affect benefits payable under the optional Department of Defense Survivors Benefit Plan.
 Check with the Department of Defense or your military retirement advisor for more information.